Portrait Photography

 What Color Looks Best in Black and White Photos?

-The colors that look best in black and white photos are the ones similar to the black, white, and shade of grey color schemes such as black, burgundy, royal blue, hunter green, or other earthy color tones.
+The colors that look best in black-and-white photos are those similar to the black, white, and shade of grey color schemes, such as black, burgundy, royal blue, hunter green, or other earthy tones.

 Why do Black and White Photos Look Better?